sharathrpatil/Pothole-Detection-using-yolov8-model/README.md

 RUN: `streamlit run webapp.py`

-change the path of ffmpeg and best.pt
+change the path of ffmpeg